 - A vasectomy reversal does not affect sex drive, and men can typically resume having sex 3-4 weeks after the procedure.

-Vasectomy and vasectomy reversal procedures
+Vasectomy and reversal

 Many men may have cause to consider these procedures, to avoid conceiving a child, or because they want their fertility to return due to changes in their personal circumstances.